Materials-Consortia/OPTIMADE/optimade.rst

   - **api\_version**: Presently used version of the OPTiMaDe API.
   - **available\_api\_versions**: MUST be a list of dictionaries, each containing the fields:

-    - **url**: a string specifying a base URL that MUST adhere to the rules in section `Base URL`_
+    - **url**: a string specifying a versioned base URL that MUST adhere to the rules in section `Base URL`_
-    - **version**: a string containing the full version number of the API served at that base URL.
+    - **version**: a string containing the full version number of the API served at that versioned base URL.
 The version number string MUST NOT be prefixed by, e.g., "v".

   - **formats**: List of available output formats.
   - **entry\_types\_by\_format**: Available entry endpoints as a function of output formats.
-  - **available\_endpoints**: List of available endpoints (i.e., the string to be appended to the base URL).
+  - **available\_endpoints**: List of available endpoints (i.e., the string to be appended to the versioned base URL).

   :field:`attributes` MAY also include the following OPTIONAL fields: